holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_tron/lesson_plan.md

             - No user input
 - Let's see if you can figure out how one of my simple "games" works
     - Show `drawing_game_skeleton.sb3`
-    - See if can recreate each part of gameloop as a class
+    - See if can recreate each part of game loop as a class
         - if/else for pen down
         - Change color constantly
     - Quickly turn it into four sprite drawing game by altering x, y multipliers